otris/vscode-janus-debug/README.md

 ### 0.0.5

-Some bug fixes:

-  - Fixed an issue that prevented connecting to a DOCUMENTS 5 server ([#23](https://github.com/otris/vscode-janus-debug/issues/23)).
-Sorry!
+Most notable in this release: We have merged _vscode-documents-scripting_ and _vscode-janus-debug_ extensions into one single extension.
+Users do not need to install multiple extensions anymore to get the full experience.
+We hope that this makes development much easier and faster.

+Lots of bugs have been fixed in this release:

   - Setting breakpoints is more reliable now ([#12](https://github.com/otris/vscode-janus-debug/issues/12)).
 Thanks to [ChDxterWard](https://github.com/ChDxterWard).
+  - Fixed a problem with encrypted and decrypted scripts and the encryption states are now read from DOCUMENTS server prior to every upload.
+  - `#crypt` entry in a script should work now as expected.
+  - Fixed an issue that prevented connecting the debugger to a DOCUMENTS 5 server ([#23](https://github.com/otris/vscode-janus-debug/issues/23)).
+Sorry!

 ### 0.0.4